Growing Cut Flowers from Seed: Seed Starting 101

 sweet pea seed start

 Here is a basic list of the seed-starting supplies you’ll need for the season.
-For more detailed information, you can also read my blog post on Supplies Needed for Seed Starting.
+For more detailed information, read my blog post on Supplies Needed for Seed Starting.

 cut flower garden by seed: Seed starting mix in cell trays